HMS Penelope (97): Western Mediterranean

 Penelope arrived at Scapa Flow on 2 December and remained in home waters until the middle of January 1943.
 She left the Clyde on 17 January for Gibraltar, where she arrived on 22 January.
-She had been allocated to the 12th Cruiser Squadron, in which she operated with the Western Mediterranean Fleet under the flag of Admiral Sir Andrew Cunningham during the follow-up of Operation Operation Torch, the landings in North Africa.
+She had been allocated to the 12th Cruiser Squadron, in which she operated with the Western Mediterranean Fleet under the flag of Admiral Sir Andrew Cunningham during the follow-up of Operation Torch, the landings in North Africa.

 On 1 June 1943, Penelope and the destroyers Paladin and Petard shelled the Italian island of Pantelleria.
 The force received enemy gunfire in return and Penelope was hit once but suffered little damage.
 On 8 June 1943, with the cruiser Newfoundland and other ships, she took part in a further heavy bombardment of the island.
 A demand for its surrender was refused.
 The same force left Malta on 10 June, to cover the assault (Operation Corkscrew), which resulted in the surrender of the island on 11 June 1943.
 On 11 and 12 June Penelope also took part in the attack on Lampedusa, which fell to the British forces on 12 June 1943.

 On 10 July 1943, with Aurora and two destroyers, Penelope carried out a diversionary bombardment of Catania as part of the conquest of Sicily, (Operation Husky, the Allied invasion of Sicily).
 The flotilla then moved to Taormina where the railway station was shelled.
 On 11 July, Penelope left Malta with the 12th Cruiser Squadron as part of Force H to provide cover for the northern flank of the assault on Sicily.
 During the remainder of July and August, she took part in various other naval gunfire support and sweeps during the campaign for Sicily.